nikaidor/static-starter/README.md

 This project uses a combination of tools to make developing dynamic data-driven scripting simple and pleasant.

+### Rollup

 For bundling, this project uses [Rollup](https://rollupjs.org/guide/en/).
 This is a fantastic bundler that makes complex bundling simple and highly configurable.
 See `rollup.config.js` to see what is going on under the hood.

+### Alpine

 For simple data-driven functionality like toggling visibility of menus, especially in scenarios where you would like the markup to be static and indexable, reach for [Alpine](https://github.com/alpinejs/alpine/).
 It provides a Vue-esque API that allows you to script inside the markup.

 **Note:** See `pages/about.njk` for an example of Alpine in action.

+### Svelte

 For more complex functionality, especially those that don't require SEO, such as pulling data from an API client side or sending post requests, this project utilitizes [Svelte](https://svelte.dev).
 Svelte is an exceptional JS framework that makes reactivity simple and predictable.
 See `scripts/Users.svelte` to get an idea of how and when to utilize Svelte over Alpine.

 **Note:** See `pages/index.njk` and `scripts/_main.js` to see how Svelte can be initialized on pages.

+### JSON-Server

 This project also includes [JSON-Server](https://github.com/typicode/json-server) for mocking an API in development.
 See `db.json`, and `scripts/Users.svelte` to see this in action.
 Requests to the API will change the `db.json` file, so state will persist for free and is source-controllable!